- Planning and Development

 The permits can either be placed on the dashboard or hung from the rear view mirror.
 They carry an expiration date.
 If the permit is not valid on the date shown, or the date is not being displayed, the vehicle may be cited for a permit violation.
 The City also honors all other states and international disability plates.

-In Eugene, disabled parking permits allow parking in designated disabled parking spaces in all City facilities (lots and garages), free of charge.
+In downtown lots and garages managed by the City of Eugene’s Parking Services program, disabled parking permits allow parking in designated disabled parking spaces free of charge.
 The following restrictions apply to other parking areas:

 - Disabled permits are valid only in spaces signed or metered with a time limit that is more than 30 minutes.